 As timber floors have grown in popularity, ideas about how to clean a timber floor have emerged, but some of these cleaners attack and damage floor coatings, so it's important to use the methods and products that are specified by the manufacturer of your floor finish.

 Some Quick Do's and Dont's

 Taking Proper Care of Your Floor

-Oiled floors will benefit from more frequent application of such products as oil refreshers, maintenance oil and maintenance soaps which provide additional wear layers to the surface.
+Oiled floors will benefit from frequent applications of products like oil refreshers, 'maintenance oils and soaps', building additional wear layers to the surface of the flooring.

 NEWLY FINISHED FLOORS